4 Characters session, BackPocket Recorders, Melbourne 2010: Ken, Paul, Rod & Stafford

 Ken Stephenson (Day Job: Systems Avoidance)

 Melbourne-based multi-instrumentalist, instrument maker, IT innovator, BackPocket maestro.
-Plays bass, lap steel, mandolin, most lead plus other guitars, and more; sings a bit; adds inspired programming and engineering flourishes.
-Much experience working with top names.
+Plays bass, lap steel, mandolin, a smorgasbord of guitars, and more; programs, engineers, fixes and hides things.
+Much experience with top names.
 Boyish exuberance thinly masked by practiced air of world-weary cynicism.
 A dry wit, a wry chuckle and a dash of Old Lady.